seanzhangkx8/ConvoKit/docs/source/wiki.rst

 Data License
 ^^^^^^^^^^^^

-This dataset is governed by the `CC BY license v4.0 <https://creativecommons.org/licenses/by/4.0/>`_.
-Copyright (C) 2017-2020 The ConvoKit Developers.
+This dataset is governed by the `CC BY-SA license v4.0 <https://creativecommons.org/licenses/by-sa/4.0/>`_.

 Contact